fabd/kanji-koohii/src/data/datafiles/README.md

             - Old Edition lesson numbers (merged in from Ziggr's Heisig Kanji Index)

         RTK Editions Compared.csv
-          This is the .ods file exported to .csv with tab delimiters, removing unnecessary data (remove cols A I J K L, remove rows 1-2).
+          This is the .ods file exported to .csv for parsing.
+See RtkParser.php

       generated/